 First they came for the socialists, and I didn’t speak out because I wasn’t a socialist.
 Then they came for the trade unionists, and I didn’t speak out because I wasn’t a trade unionist.
 Then they came for the Jews, and I didn’t speak out because I was not a Jew.
 Then they came for me, and there was no one left to speak for me.

 California’s members of Congress have clout to prompt U.S. DOJ to investigate “seriously corrupted” nursing home enforcement system

 Although the primary job of California’s congressional delegation is federal legislation, members of Congress also have the responsibility to know that both the state and federal nursing home enforcement systems in California are weak and ineffective.
-They need to know that the California attorney general’s Bureau of Medi-Cal Fraud and Elder Abuse, California Department of Public Health’s (CDPH) Licensing and Certification Division, and U.S. Department of Health and Human Services’ (DHHS) Centers for Medicare and Medicaid Services (CMS) have all betrayed some of the most vulnerable members of our society living in nursing homes, as Senator Grassley, Disability Rights California, and the U.S. Government Accountability Office (GAO) have revealed.
+They need to know that the California attorney general’s Bureau of Medi-Cal Fraud and Elder Abuse, California Department of Public Health’s (CDPH) Licensing and Certification Program, and U.S. Department of Health and Human Services’ (DHHS) Centers for Medicare and Medicaid Services (CMS) have all betrayed some of the most vulnerable members of our society living in nursing homes, as Senator Grassley, Disability Rights California, and the U.S. Government Accountability Office (GAO) have revealed.

 What do you think?
 Please share your thoughts below this article!